JkutkutArchive/PY-Sudoku_Solver/thingsToDo.md

 - Remove code based on x,y => base it on r,c
 - Check if can remove possVal based on "val in cell.getPosVal()"
 - Document code
+- Create Class Sudoku, to give it modularity and have all the specific functions together

 ## main: